Acadia: Acadian Civil War

 From 1640 to 1645, Acadia was plunged into what some historians have described as a civil war.
 The war was between Port Royal, where the Governor of Acadia Charles de Menou d'Aulnay de Charnisay was stationed, and present-day Saint John, New Brunswick, where Governor of Acadia Charles de Saint-Étienne de la Tour was stationed.
 There were four major battles in the war, and d'Aulnay ultimately prevailed over La Tour.

 King Philip's War

 During King Philip's War (1675–78), the governor was absent from Acadia (having first been imprisoned in Boston during the Dutch occupation of Acadia) and Jean-Vincent d'Abbadie de Saint-Castin was established at the capital of Acadia, Pentagouêt.
 From there he worked with the Abenaki of Acadia to raid British settlements migrating over the border of Acadia.
-British retaliation included attacking deep into Acadia in the Battle off Port La Tour (1677).
+British retaliation included attacking deep into Acadia in the Battle of Port La Tour (1677).